jan1577/lichess-bullet-block-chrome/README.md

 ## Options
 The extension has an options page which can be found by right-clicking on the extension logo and navigating to "Options".
 Here, you can set your preferences for Blitz and Puzzles.
+You can also enable or disable quotes that are added to the main page.
 After saving, refresh the page to apply the changes.